justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 ### subject
 >  Notification From BC Transportation Fuels Reporting System
 ### body
 > You have received a notification.
-Please log into the TFRS system to view the details and to manage your notification settings.
+Please log in to the TFRS system to view the details and to manage your notification settings.

 ##sms text
 ### body